Monitorr/logarr/README.md

 ## Features:

  - Fully self-hosted, no applications to install.
- - VERY easy to configure.
+ - Ridiculously easy to configure.
- Reverse display of logs so most recent log entries are at the top -
+ - Reverse display of logs so most recent log entries are at the top.
+ - Error term Auto-highlight for quick reference.
  - Collapsable tables (Develop)
+ - Consolidated search function (Develop)

 ## Screenshot: